Aguero's embarrassing Panenka penalty miss adds to Man City's poor spot-kick record | Goal.com

 Luckily for City, their struggles from the spot have had little effect on what has been a brilliant season across the board.

-Chelsea, who have already bested them in the FA Cup this season, lie in wait in the final of the European competition in Istanbul on May 29.
+Chelsea, who have already beaten them in the FA Cup this season, lie in wait in the final of the European competition in Istanbul on May 29.